 When I decided to go to Hong Kong for my birthday trip, Cata asked me why I chose Hong Kong in the first place.
 The question was understandable as I couldn’t stop complaining about how boring and expensive everything was in Singapore when I was around.
 So according to Cata, “Why Hong Kong?
 It’s only like more Chinese Singapore!”

 My main reason to choose Hong Kong is actually to visit Macao, and by the time I tried to find a cheap accommodation in the city, I had a hard time pretty much like I did in Singapore.
+The good thing is, there are so many options in terms of accommodation, from some cheap dodgy hotels to even child-friendly hotels in Hongkong… You could get them all!

 To be fair, the night rate for a hotel in Hong Kong is pretty much better than in Singapore.
 With HKD 210 (equal to around SGD 38), I could get a single room in the location that is quite convenient.
 For the same reason, I decided to book a room at Days Hotel in Chung King Mansion.